railcore/railcore.github.io/index.md

 * [Railcore Branded Merchandise](http://kninedhp.merchminion.com/) by Merch Minion

 ## About the RailCore II
-RailCore II is a Core-XY based Reprap 3D printer designed by J. Steve White & Tony Akens under the CC-Attribution Only license.

 The initial idea to collaborate on a printer started in the #RepRap IRC channel, and centered on some common goals we both had in mind for a new printer design.

 These were:-
  * Core-XY motion.
- * All Linear rails for movement
+ * All Linear rails for movement.
- * Space & cost Efficient, enclosable frame
+ * Space & cost-efficient, enclosable frame.
- * Key components being printable, or able to be milled
+ * Key components being printable, or able to be milled.
- * Flexibility and scalability in the design
+ * Flexibility and scalability in the design.
- * A professional looking printer
+ * A professional looking printer.
  * Self sourced and easily customizable.

 J. Steve White had previously built the Railcore - the alpha version of this printer.
 Lessons were learned and the design on the new printer began.
 All design work was done in Fusion360.